Skip to main content

 Subject-specific Skills:

-• Competence in designing and conducting small-scale research projects and evaluating the strengths and limitations of this work
+• Competence in designing and conducting small-scale research projects, interpreting research findings and integrating these with other key findings in the literature, and evaluating the strengths and limitations of this work.

 Key Skills: